warncke/immutable-access-control/README.md

 Access control rules are defined as strings that identify a resource and a boolean value of '0' or '1' that specifies whether access is allowed or denied.

-The asterix * can be used as a wildcard to match any value in an access control rule clause.
+When using Immutable App and access control rules should be administered through the Immutable App Auth admin tools.

-### Access control rules are CASE SENSITIVE
+### Access control rules are case sensitive

 The case on module names and methods, model names, actions, and states, and route paths must match the resources.

 Rules are stored and access via objects (hash tables) so exact matching on case is required.

-### Granting access to everything

-    *:1

-This rule grants access all resources and actions.
-This access control rule would typically be assigned to the super user(s) of the system.

 ### Access control rules for Immutable Core Models